cjpais/writing/serve/day/feb10_2021/index.md

 to build a distributed LTE/5G network it would be more than possible.
 We could build a properly distributed and mesh internet on a global scale.

+I did also do some writing about what I want in the podcast app.
+To be more concrete.

+Voice to Text is AWFUL ON MY IPHONE.
+I think it really would be useful to train a neural net specifically to recognize my voice.
+I think I can probably use Otter for some of it then correct it, and feed that into my own net.

+So podcasts.
+Have direct note taking capability within app.
+Be able to dictate a note on the podcast.
+No typing initially.
+Also with bookmarks be able to set a start and stop clipping method.

+Okay so a few big things are coming out of these interests.

+* Investing
+* Podcast
+* Machine Learning (Speech to Text)
+* CBRS

+I think these should be the focus for some time and start to knock them down.
+CBRS is the biggest one and probably need to think more deeply about what this looks like and actually set up a LTE base station with minimal equipment and see what is possible.

+The financials thing is much more interesting that Austin brought up.